-We acknowledge that even if there are no reported cases of peer on peer abuse, such abuse may still be taking place and is simply not being reported.
+We acknowledge that even if there are no reported cases of child-on-child abuse, such abuse may still be taking place and is simply not being reported.
 Staff maintain an attitude of 'it could happen here' where safeguarding is concerned.

-We minimise the risk of peer on peer abuse by providing:
+We minimise the risk of child-on-child abuse by providing:

 - a relevant, effective curriculum, that helps children to develop their understanding of acceptable behaviours, healthy relationships and keeping themselves safe.
-The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously - training to all staff so they understand that peer on peer abuse can happen and are trained to be alert to any behaviours that could cause concern - a clear procedure for all staff to report all incidents as a safeguarding concern to the school D/DSL.
+The curriculum is updated to reflect changes in legislation, and the mandatory teaching of Relationship Education, Relationship and Sex Education and Health Education - established/publicised systems for pupils to raise concerns with staff, knowing they will be listened to, supported and valued, and that the issues they raise will be taken seriously

+- training to all staff so they understand that child-on-child abuse can and does happen and are trained to be alert to any behaviours that could cause concern - a clear procedure for all staff to report all incidents as a safeguarding concern to the school D/DSL.